Scottapotamas/zaphod-bot/firmware/src/application/guidance/README.md

 Movement requests can originate from several different sources:

-- supervisor task(s) may request the effector to move home,
+- supervisor task(s) may request the effector to move somewhere/home,
 - user-interface requested moves when the user manually jogs, or from a planned sequence of moves,
 - generated moves as part of the demonstration mode(s).